Temporary and non-temporary purposes of residence

 • Temporary humanitarian grounds.

-• Exchange (Working Holiday and Cultural Exchange).
+• Exchange (Working Holiday and cultural exchange).

 • Residence with a family member or relative.
 The family member with whom you live has a residence permit for a temporary purpose.
 Or the family member has a temporary asylum residence permit.